OM System OM-3

 Audio Recording

-Leveraging OM System’s expertise in professional audio recording devices, the OM-3 is equipped with two separate 3.5mm microphone and headphone jacks, a high-quality built-in microphone, and the capability to record 96kHz 24-bit audio internally.
-This makes capturing high-fidelity audio in-camera a reality—a significant benefit for small productions and individual creators.
+Leveraging OM System’s audio expertise, the OM-3 is equipped with two separate 3.5mm microphone and headphone jacks, a high-quality built-in microphone, and the capability to record 96kHz 24-bit audio internally.
+This enables high-fidelity in-camera audio capture.

 Autofocus